-Habitat for Humanity GTA operates non-profit home improvement retail stores across the GTA called Habitat ReStore, which sell donated, new and gently-used home furnishings, appliances and other renovation materials at a fraction of the original price.
+Habitat for Humanity GTA operates non-profit home improvement retail stores across the GTA called Habitat ReStore, which sell donated home furnishings, appliances and other renovation materials at a fraction of the original price.

 It’s a great place for customers to scout out that unique vintage or retro piece for their next DIY design project and save big on furniture, appliances, renovation materials, flooring, lighting, cabinetry, kitchen and bath fixtures, and much more!

 donating your stuff to ReStore

 Donors can give us items they don’t need and receive a charitable tax receipt for their assessed value.

 Why not take advantage of our Home Deconstruction service?
 We’ll send our home Deconstruction Team to dismantle and remove major household items you’d like to donate to ReStore from your home or office at no charge!